danpla/dpscreenocr/README.md

 There are several ways you can help the project:

 *   Translate the program into your language
 *   Create a package for your system

-*   Help to port the program to Windows, macOS, or another system
+*   Help to port the program to macOS